Cosmological phase transition: Transition order

-Second order transitions are continuous rather than abrupt and are less likely to leave observable imprints cosmic structures.
+Second order transitions are continuous rather than abrupt and are less likely to leave observable imprints in cosmic structures.

 Within the Standard Model

 The Standard Model of particle physics contains three fundamental forces, the electromagnetic force, the weak force and the strong force.
 Shortly after the Big Bang, the extremely high temperatures may have modified the character of these forces.
 While these three forces act differently today, it has been conjectured that they may have been unified in the high temperatures of the early universe.

 QCD phase transition

 Conjectured form of the phase diagram of QCD matter, with temperature on the vertical axis and quark chemical potential on the horizontal axis, both in mega-electron volts.

 The strong force binds together quarks into protons and neutrons, in a phenomenon known as color confinement.
 However, at sufficiently high temperatures, protons and neutrons disassociate into free quarks.
 This phase transition is also called the quark–hadron transition.
 Studies of this transition based on lattice QCD have demonstrated that it would have taken place at a temperature of approximately 155 MeV, and would have been a smooth crossover transition.
 In the early universe the chemical potential of baryons is assumed to be near zero and the transition near 170MeV converts a quark-gluon plasma to a hadron gas.

 This conclusion assumes the simplest scenario at the time of the transition, and first- or second-order transitions are possible in the presence of a quark, baryon or neutrino chemical potential, or strong magnetic fields.